GLOBE Mosquito Project - GLOBE Mosquito Project

 The GLOBE Zika Education and Prevention Project worked with citizen scientists, public health officials, teachers and students to safely collect larvae samples in three GLOBE regions.
 As a result, there are now self-sustaining, regional networks with GLOBE funding in:

-Africa: Benin, Burkina Faso, Cameroon, Nigeria, Senegal, Togo, Uganda
+Africa: Benin, Burkina Faso, Cameroon, Nigeria, Senegal, Togo and Uganda

 Asia and the Pacific: India, Marshall Islands, Micronesia, Palau, Philippines, Thailand and Vietnam

-Latin America and the Caribbean: Argentina, Colombia, Costa Rica, Dominican Republic, Guatemala, Paraguay, Peru, Suriname
+Latin America and the Caribbean: Argentina, Colombia, Costa Rica, Dominican Republic, Guatemala, Paraguay, Peru and Suriname

 Furthermore, GLOBE has received additional mosquito data from 75 different GLOBE countries through the support of local communities.
 Because of the engagement from these communities, trainees are helping public health officials and professional scientists make important decisions about how to control the spread of the Zika virus and other mosquito-borne infectious diseases.
 Check back soon to see the full results of the Zika Education and Prevention Project and learn how members can continue to participate in GLOBE initiatives.